The Worst Hard Time

 The Suffering of Children

-Egan has an abundance of references to children suffering from the disastrous effects of the Dust Bowl throughout The Worst Hard Time.
-Children become victims of either cruel weather conditions, poverty, desperation, or their parents' emotional trauma.
-The son of the German Russian immigrant George Ehrlich, Georgie, dies as thick airborne sand blocks a car's view, and the car runs over Georgie.
-Both Hazel Lucas Shaw's baby, Ruth Nell, and the abandoned baby Shaw finds in a coffee-box across the street die of dust pneumonia.
+References to children suffering from the disastrous effects of the Dust Bowl are a motif that lends pathos to The Worst Hard Time and illustrates the depth of the crisis.
+Children become victims of either cruel weather conditions, poverty, desperation, or their parents’ emotional trauma.
+The son of the German Russian immigrant George Ehrlich, Georgie, dies as thick airborne sand blocks a car’s view, and the car runs over Georgie.
+Both Hazel Lucas Shaw’s baby, Ruth Nell, and the abandoned baby Shaw finds in a coffee-box across the street die of dust pneumonia.

-Egan gives numerous accounts of abandoned and neglected children.
-In Don Hartwell's private diary, there is a case of a baby being abandoned: “In Chicago, a man offered to give his baby so he could keep his car and, of course, there is much righteous indignation.
+Other children are abandoned or neglected.
+In Don Hartwell’s private diary, there is a case of a baby being abandoned: “In Chicago, a man offered to give his baby so he could keep his car and, of course, there is much righteous indignation.
 But at least he dares to be honest.
-I'll bet anything that thousands of others would do the same thing, if only they dared to and could” (275).
-Many parents are unable to supervise their children, so many children “ran the streets, dirty and hungry” (167).
-Egan gives a detailed account of how a destitute thirty-five-year-old widow is found wandering the streets of Dalhart, babbling incoherently.
-Her children are forced to be separated from their mother when the judge commits her to an insane asylum.
+I’ll bet anything that thousands of others would do the same thing, if only they dared to and could” (275).
+Many parents are unable to supervise their children, who “[run] the streets, dirty and hungry” (167).
+Egan gives a detailed account of how a destitute 35-year-old widow is found wandering the streets of Dalhart, babbling incoherently.
+Her children are separated from their mother when the judge commits her to an asylum.

 blurred text